beatlevic/beatletech/_posts/2020-11-24-goodbye-breakfast.markdown

 ### Wrap up

 Of course, over the past 6 months, I not only changed my pattern of eating, but also changed my diet to a low-carb Paleo-diet and started exercising more.
 So which benefits can I directly address to fasting?
-Given I had prior experience with low-carb diets and knowing I'm quite sensitive to sugar, I can say that while in both cases I experienced weight loss, I can clearly feel a positive difference in energy-levels and focus with intermittent fasting.
+Given I had prior experience with low-carb diets, I can say that while in both cases I experienced weight loss, I can clearly feel a positive difference in energy-levels and focus with intermittent fasting.
 Not to mention, all the potential long-term benefits I set myself up for with intermittent fasting.

 Fasting and all the related body physiology is such a vast topic, and it has been a challenge to condense it into this blog post without going into too much detail.
 Hopefully, the scientific evidence I pointed out together with my experience over the past 6 months of putting intermittent fasting into practise, gives you enough reasons to look into intermittent fasting yourself and try it out.